 On 18 September, secondary schools in Afghanistan reopened, but without female students, who are now banned from attending school beyond the primary level.

 This method is inspired by the one used by women during the first Taliban rule in the 1990s.
 Of course, this project is not without risks and demands carefully-planned security measures.
-It is likely that an emergency fund will be needed to support any female teachers arrested.

 We will undertake research to identify female teachers who would like to teach students in their neighbourhoods in the subjects they master.
 We are asking migrants and refugees to help us locate and contact female teachers.

 BREAKING NEWS YOU CAN NOW SPONSOR AN AFGHAN SCHOOLTEACHER WHO TEACHES GIRLS FROM HOME FOR 50€ A MONTH.
 SHE WILL BE PAID DIRECTLY,(NO INTERMEDIARY)- see photo above of one such ongoing class

 send us a mail at infoATfemaid.org